-The Apoptosis & Necrosis Quantification Kit provides a convenient assay for quantifying apoptotic (green) and necrotic (red) cells within the same cell population by flow cytometry or fluorescence microscopy.
+The Apoptosis and Necrosis Quantitation Kit provides a convenient assay for quantifying apoptotic (green) and necrotic (red) cells within the same cell population by flow cytometry or fluorescence microscopy.

 - Simultaneous detection of apoptotic & necrotic cells

 - EthD-III is a superior alternative to PI and EthD-I

 - FITC Annexin V (human; recombinant, produced in E. coli)

 - EthD-III: Ex/Em 279, 532/625 nm (with DNA)

 Apoptosis and necrosis are two major processes by which cells die.
 Apoptosis is an active, genetically regulated disassembly of the cell from within.
 During apoptosis, phosphatidylserine (PS) is translocated from the inner to the outer leaflet of the plasma membrane for phagocytic cell recognition.
 The human anticoagulant Annexin V is a 35 kDa, Ca2+-dependent phospholipid-binding protein with high affinity for PS.
 Annexin V labeled with fluorescein (FITC) stains apoptotic cells green by binding to PS exposed on the cell surface.